atanaschristov/ng-base64/README.md

-# Angular service for encoding/decoding regular strings and blobs into base64 strings
+# Angular service for base64 encoding/decoding

 The service is a pack of bits and pieces of code found mainly at stackoverflow, to handle base64 encoding and decoding.
-It supports both strings and blobs and return promises.
+It supports both strings and blobs.
+Every method returns a promise.

 ## Dependencies